David Trezeguet: Platense

 Trezeguet began his career at Platense in the Argentine Primera División, where he played his first professional game on 12 June 1994 as a 16-year-old in a 1–1 tie against Gimnasia.
-After just five matches with the team, he moved to his native country to play for AS Monaco.
+After just five matches with the team, he moved to play for AS Monaco.

 Monaco

 In 1995, he was close to joining Paris Saint-Germain, but the deal was cancelled after the two clubs failed to agree a deal.
 Shortly afterwards, he opted to join Monaco.
 Monaco coach Jean Tigana was "impressed" by Trezeguet, who scored five goals in trial, signing a deal which saw him earn 15,000 francs a month.
 Trezeguet spent two seasons with Monaco B, having made just nine appearances in total for the club's first team during his first two seasons.
 In 1998, Trezeguet scored the fastest ever goal in terms of velocity in UEFA Champions League history in a quarter-final match against Manchester United.
 The shot that resulted in a goal was clocked at 97.6 mph (157.3 km/h).
 With Monaco, he won Ligue 1 twice and was named Ligue 1 Young Player of the Year in 1998.
 He scored a total of 60 goals in 113 appearances for the Monégasque club and it was here that he made his name as a potent goalscoring poacher.